 You could also get to Baños Termales more easily than we did by just driving north from Monclova 48 kilometers on the highway to Sabinas (53/57).
 Banos Termales is near Primero de Mayo (on the highway) .
 There is a motel at the junction of the road from San Buenaventura (which is the road the hot spring or balneario was on) and the highway.
 It was really, really hot and really primitive (outhouses).

-We were a little bummed out, chasing rumors of hot springs after leaving Cuatro Cienegas and driving east towards San Buenaventura, Coahuila.
-There were some on the state highway north of there, but trust me, you don't want to know.
+We were a little bummed out, chasing rumors of hot springs after leaving Cuatro Ciénegas and driving east towards San Buenaventura, Coahuila.
+There were some rustic hot srpings on the state highway north of there, but trust me, you don't want to visit them.
+Creepy.
 The most interesting was when I asked the town crazy where the aguas termales were.
 He told me a lot, but none of it made any sense, although extraterrestrials had something to do with the story.
 That was near Abasolo, Coahuila, I think.

 Well, you know me and you know Mike- we love our hot water.
 We got naked- no suits required as you are in your own room- and got in the water real fast.
 After a few hours on the road and looking at tepid waters, which to us is a disappointment, this was a rare and welcomed find.
 The water is said to be slightly sulfurous, but it did not smell and the place as I said was rustic and plain but clean.
 Mike checked out the bathrooms (outhouses and not all that clean at that) and would NOT recommend them.
 There is a Pemex station up the road for your bathroom requirements.